|

 Cup-Winners' Cup.
 The first British club to win a major European competition.

-League Cup for the first time, with two goal from
+Football League Cup for the first time, with two goal

-Martin Chivers enough to defeat Aston Villa.
-1972 - Spurs won the UEFA
+from Martin Chivers enough to defeat Aston Villa.
+1972 - Spurs

 Ralph Coates is enough to win the Football League Cup for the second time